 Please note that you may receive a bill from R&C Pathology for lab services performed at Wayne HealthCare.
 This is a separate statement for services rendered by the Pathology Physicians that read and result your lab service that has been performed.
 If you have any questions regarding your statement, please call R&C's billing service at 937-440-4637.
 Thank you!

-Mark your calendars!
-The Darke County Health Fair Committee is excited to announce the upcoming 2012 Darke County Health Fair.
-The 38th Annual Darke County Health Fair will be Tuesday, October 16, 2012, in the Youth Buildingat Darke County Fairgrounds on State Route 49, Greenville, Ohio.
-Hours will be from 8:00 am to 4:30 pm.
+The Darke County Health Fair Committee is excited to announce the upcoming 2013 Darke County Health Fair.
+The 39th Annual Darke County Health Fair will be Tuesday, October 8, 2013 in the Youth Building at Darke County Fairgrounds on State Route 49, Greenville, Ohio.
+Hours will be from 8 am to 4:30 pm.

-The 2012 Health Fair, open to people of all ages, will feature over 40 different displays and many FREE health screenings.
-KitchenAid will be doing their annual demonstrations.
+The 2013 Health Fair, open to people of all ages, will feature over 40 different displays and many FREE health screenings.
+KitchenAid will be doing their annual demonstration.
 Play BINGO and have a chance to win a New Flat Screen TV and other Door Prizes!

-Darke County Health Fair Committee Members are: Mike Pressnall, Cindy Scott, Sharon Warren, Jim Beyke, Carol Fourman, Jennifer Barga, Ken Livingston, and Kelly Sanning.
+Darke County Health Fair Committee Members are: Mike Pressnall, Cindy Scott, Shelly Acker, Sharon Warren, Jim Beyke, Carol Fourman, Jennifer Barga, Steve Wenning, Diane Bickel and Kelly Sanning.

 Endoscopic Press Release